Programme

 10:00 - 10:20

-Spatial perturbation screens uncover immune-evasive tumor niches in pancreatic cancer
+Spatial perturbation screens uncover immune-evasive tumour niches in pancreatic cancer

 Chiara Falcomatà, New York, USA